Creating IoT Mobile Apps with Blynk

 Virtual Pins

-• Use virtual pins to send and receive data from Argon
+• Use virtual pins to send and receive data from Photon 2

 • These are not real hardware pins, but just a concept used by Blynk